 Every year, the Horton family travels across the South for revival season, when the family patriarch – one of the South’s most famous preachers – uses his healing powers on people desperate to be cured.
 This year, however, his teenaged daughter, Miriam, discovers a shocking secret that puts her at odds with both her faith and her father in this powerful debut novel.
 Celebrating both feminism and faith, Revival Season is a story of spiritual awakening and disillusionment in a Southern, black, evangelical community.

 Monica West is the author of Revival Season, a New York Times Book Review Editors’ Choice.
-She received her BA from Duke University, her MA from NYU, and her MFA from the Iowa Writers’ Workshop where she was a Rona Jaffe Graduate Fellow.
-She was a Southern Methodist University Kimbilio Fellow in 2014, and a Hedgebrook Writer in Residence in 2022.
+She received her B.A. from Duke University, her M.A. from New York University, and her MFA from the Iowa Writers’ Workshop where she was a Rona Jaffe Graduate Fellow.
+She has received a fellowship from Kimbilio Fiction, and she will be a Hedgebrook Writer in Residence in 2022.
 She currently teaches in the MFA in Writing program at the University of San Francisco.

 “Monica West. . . creates a vivid, intimate world on the page.” —New York Times

 ‘It is nearly impossible to avoid falling in love with Miriam.” – Washington Post.